madnight/blog/source/_posts/pure-imperative-haskell.md

 subtitle: Pure Imperative Code Examples in Haskell
 ---

-It is often said that simple things that matter in the real world are hard to write in Haskell.
-And indeed it requires a litte bit more syntax to write in an imperative mutating style in Haskell compared to Python or JavaScript.
+It's often said that simple things which matter in the real world are quite hard to write in Haskell.
+And indeed it requires more syntax to program in an imperative mutating style in Haskell when compared to Python or JavaScript.

 <center>
 <img src="/images/hask-hello.jpg" style="width:500px;">
 </center>

- In this post we will compare these three languages with very simple examples and see how much more syntax we need to write in Haskell to do imperative style programming.
+In this post we will compare these three languages with simple examples and see how much more syntax we need to write in Haskell to do imperative style programming.

-# Iterative FOR Loops
+# FOR Loops

-Simple for loop with print to `stdout`.
+A simple for loop with print to `stdout`.

 In Python:
 ```python